 7.1 Surround Sound Setup Diagram

 There’s no point in buying an expensive home theater sound system if you just dump the speakers at random places.
-The placement of the speakers is as crucial as the equipment.
+The placement of the speakers is as crucial as the equipment, especially if you’ve bought the best floor standing speakers or best bookshelf speakers.
 The front speakers and the central speaker are the vital ones.
 But don’t leave the back speakers anywhere either.
 Here’s a quick diagram of a 7.1 surround sound setup.

 - Let’s start with the seating area first.
 You need to position the couch directly in front of the TV at a safe distance for the eyes.
 Now, measure from the center of the couch.